rajat1saxena/Material-Themed-Navigation-drawer-for-pre-lollipops/README.md

 ![Material theme animation](final.gif "Animated screen")

 ####Conclusion
-You can email me at rajat@raynstudios.in if you need help in using this app
+You can email me at rajat@raynstudios.in if you need help in using this app.